 3M announced in December 2022 it will take two actions with respect to PFAS: exiting all PFAS manufacturing by the end of 2025; and working to discontinue the use of PFAS across its product portfolio by the end of 2025.
 3M is progressing toward exiting all PFAS manufacturing by the end of 2025.
 3M is also working to discontinue the use of PFAS across its product portfolio by the end of 2025.
 3M has already eliminated the PFAS use in certain product categories and has made progress across its product portfolio in a variety of applications.
 With respect to PFAS-containing products not manufactured by 3M but manufactured by companies other than 3M in the Company's supply chains, the Company continues to evaluate the availability of third-party products that do not contain PFAS.
-Depending on the availability and feasibility of such third-party products not containing materials manufactured by third parties and used in certain applications in 3M's product portfolios, such as lithium ion batteries and printed circuit boards widely used in commerce across a variety of industries, may continue beyond 2025.
+Depending on the availability and feasibility of such third-party products not containing PFAS, the Company continues to evaluate whether there may be some circumstances in which the use of PFAS-containing materials manufactured by third parties and used in certain applications in 3M's product portfolios, such as lithium ion batteries and printed circuit boards widely used in commerce across a variety of industries, may continue beyond 2025.
 In such instances, the Company intends to continue to evaluate the adoption of third-party products that do not contain PFAS to the extent such products are available and such adoption is feasible.